Skip to main content

 by Saskia Mier

-Lanjarón is the first town you come to in the western Alpujarras and is considered the gateway to the region.
-The town is famous for its mineral water, which is sold throughout Spain.
-Its spa waters have been celebrated for centuries for their curative properties, and are considered to be among the best in the country.
-The town has a population of around 3,800.
+Lanjarón is the first town you come to in the Western Alpujarras, considered the gateway to the region.
+It is famous for its mineral water which is sold throughout Spain, while its spa waters have been celebrated for centuries for their curative properties and are considered to be some of the best in the country.
+It has a population of around 3800 inhabitants.

 History

-Lanjarón first appears in history under the Alhamar dynasty around 1231.
-Historians such as Ginés Pérez de Hita and Diego Hurtado de Mendoza believe that two Moorish tribes, led by Joraidan and Gil "El Barbari", arrived in Lanjarón in the tenth century.
-This caused demographic growth and improvements to existing structures, including the promotion of agriculture and livestock, the creation of a new irrigation system, flour mills, bakery ovens, lime and plaster mills, and industries producing esparto and silk.
-This initiated an economic boom in the area.
+Lanjarón appears clearly in history under the dynasty of the Alhamares, around 1231.
+Historians such as Ginés Pérez de Hita and Diego Hurtado de Mendoza believe that it was during the tenth century when two Mohammedan tribes led by two Moors Joraidan and Gil “El Barbari” arrived in Lanjarón, which caused a demographic growth and an improvement in the existing structures: promotion of agriculture and livestock, a new irrigation system, flour mills, bakery ovens, lime and plaster mills, esparto and silk industries were created, thus initiating an economic take-off in the area.
 More>

 Things to see